Learn the common signs of mental illness in adults and adolescents.

 Caution is advised with breastfeeding since it is not known if atomoxetine passes into human breast milk.

 Atomoxetine is usually taken one to two times per day with or without food.

 The dose usually ranges from 20 mg to 100 mg.
 Only your health care provider can determine the correct dose for you.

-Capsules should be swallowed whole, not crushed or chewed.
+Capsules should be swallowed whole, not crushed, chewed or opened.

-Use a calendar, pillbox, alarm clock or cell phone alert to help you remember to take your medication.
-You may also ask a family member or a friend to remind you or check in with you to be sure you are taking your medication.
+Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
+You may also ask a family member or friend to remind you or check in with you to be sure you are taking you medication.